stephenfin/alembic-sqlite-memory-issue/README.md

-# Demonstration of oslo.db-alembic bug
+# Demonstration of a possible oslo.db-alembic bug

+**Resolution** This wasn't an issue with oslo.db.
+Instead, we were creating multiple connections as part of our migration.
+This doesn't work with in-memory databases.
+The final commit in this repo contains the fixes.
+You can view the comments from @zzzeek suggesting the fix [here][comments].

 There seems to be a weird interaction between oslo.db and alembic.
 This demonstrates this.
 You can validate this with pytest (unittest would also